If there’s one trait that will separate the successful from the unsuccessful in pretty much any field, it’s persistence.

 But even the most persistent among us sometimes need a little kick in the rear; a little wisdom from those who’ve been there.
 And that’s what these three books are about.

 Okay, you know my aversion to fake words, but I’m going to let this slide since there’s so much wisdom in here.
-As you might have guessed, Forleo’s premise is that there are no problems or challenges that can’t be figured out (and if they can be, they’re not problems—they’re facts of life).
+As you might have guessed, Forleo’s premise is that there are no problems or challenges that can’t be figured out (and if they truly can’t be figured out, they’re not problems—they’re facts of life).

 That’s a pretty empowering concept to ingrain in oneself, but the book goes on to talk about actionable steps you can use to make that belief power steps toward your biggest dreams and goals.
 (And, being a self-made multi-millionaire, Marie Forleo ought to know.)